Strangford_Harbour_Lough_070924CH110.jpg.jpg

 Tropical Paradise

 Beyond the local focus, Exploris opens a window onto the world’s oceans.
 The “Under the Sea Experience Exhibit” immerses guests in a vibrant coral reef populated by neon‑bright fish, sea turtles and shy seahorses.
-The open‑air aquarium, a highlight praised by the Michelin Guide, allows fish to swim in and out of an underwater cave, creating a dynamic visual spectacle.
+The open‑air aquarium, praised by the Michelin Guide, allows fish to swim in and out of an underwater cave, creating a dynamic visual spectacle.

 Seal Sanctuary & Outdoor Animals